raganwald/raganwald.github.com/_posts/2014-04-26-what-does-javascript-value.md

 [ja]: https://leanpub.com/javascript-allonge "JavaScript Allongé"

-[^reference]: As you probably know, JavaScript does not actually pass functions or any other kind of object around, it passes references to functions and other objects around.
+[^reference]: JavaScript does not actually pass functions or any other kind of object around, it passes references to functions and other objects around.
 But it's awkward to describe `var I = function (a) { return a; }` as binding a reference to a function to the variable `I`, so we often take an intellectually lazy shortcut, and say the function is bound to the variable `I`.
 This is much the same shorthand as saying that somebody added me to the schedule for an upcoming conference: They really added my name to the list, which is a kind of reference to me.

 Here's an example of passing a reference to a function around.
 This simple array-backed stack has an `undo` function.
 It works by creating a function representing the action of undoing the last update, and then pushing that onto a stack of actions to be undone: